Bi-Coloured-Python-Rock-Snake/creature/README.md

     return await download('https://www.python.org/')
 ```

 This is the equivalent.
-Since you are not using neither `cast` nor `reveal`,
+Since we are not using neither `cast` nor `reveal`,
 `shadow.hide` is a no-op in this case.